postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 * [Sharing Postman entities](#sharing-postman-entities)
 * [Moving Postman entities to collaborative workspaces](#moving-postman-entities-to-collaborative-workspaces)

-> To share your work via workspaces you will need to be signed in to your [Postman account](/docs/getting-started/postman-account/).
+> To share your work using workspaces, you need to be signed in to your [Postman account](/docs/getting-started/postman-account/).

 ## Sharing Postman entities